La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > **ca le nu tcidu cu nandu**
 > _When reading it's difficult._

-Here are several places where modal terms can go.
+Here are several places where modal particles can go.

 - modal term modifies the relation to the right of it:

  > **ca ku mi citka**
  > _Now I eat._

- — the term labelled with a word **ku** as being completed.
+ — the term is labelled with a word **ku** as being completed.

  > **ca le cabdei mi citka**